simtex-dev/engine/README.md

                         Margin size to be used.
   -e ENCODING, --encoding ENCODING
                         Use a different encoding for the document.
-  -tc, --twocolumns     Use two columns in the document.
-  -i INPUT, --input INPUT
-                        File to be converted into LaTeX.
   -T TITLE, --title TITLE
                         Set the title of the document.
   -f FILENAME, --filename FILENAME